dmeister/dmeister.github.io/content/posts/2021-07-29-cpp-in-coding-interviews.md

 - Question "Same BSTs": Again the same wasteful copy operations, but no overall regression.
 - Question "Calender Matching": A lot of copy operations.
 A few `std::move` and the flow of ownership would have been much clearer.
 And the code would be faster.

-It is fair to ask if, esp. given that the Big O notation is correctly stated in these solutions, this isn't premature optimization.
+It is fair to ask if, especially given that the Big O notation is correctly stated in these solutions, this isn't premature optimization.
 My argument would be that we are not talking about changes that are out of the ordinary.
 We are talking about a couple of basic principles of C++ programming.
 Premature optimization might be "evil" IMHO if it makes the code less readable, less maintainable.